 Performances and Direction

 The acting in Runaway Train is somewhat of a palette of sorts.
 The lead character, named Manny, has been played by Jon Voight ( father of Angelina Jolie ) with delicious wickedness, which becomes very personal as the layers wear off.
 In complete contrast with Voight’s acting style, Buck has been played by Eric Roberts.
-I somehow found Robert’s acting to be very irritating, which I later discovered is just how he speaks!
+Robert’s acting annoyed me, which I subsequently realised is exactly how he speaks!

 These two characters play two convicts who have successfully escaped prison and get atop a train only to realize that the vehicle is running sans a driver and might just crash, turn, burn.
 In addition to that, our men are constantly being pursued by a cop, played brilliantly by John P. Ryan.
 This should have essentially been a cat and mouse hunt affair, but what elevates it notches higher is the tight bond that you share with the characters.

-The director, Andrei Konchalovsky, needs to be given credit to understand the conflict, the game the characters are playing to delay their mortality.
+The director, Andrei Konchalovsky, needs to be given credit to understand the conflict, and the game the characters are playing to delay their mortality.
 However, what Konchalovsky does very well is understand the real conflict of this straight-up action film.

 As we gear for the finale of Runaway Train, something unexpected happens, something that comes at you with a jolt.
-I won’t reveal, but it has a certain Shakespearean touch.
+I won’t reveal it, but it has a certain Shakespearean touch.
 An image gets embedded in the head, masterfully captured, and will continue to do so.
-And for me, the film has succeeded when the image speaks more than the dialogue itself and continues to linger on and on.
+And, in my opinion, the film succeeds when the visual speaks louder than the speech and continues to linger.